jilleb/mib2-toolbox/README.md

 - Picture editing software, if you want to customize graphics files

 # How to install
+- If you've installed a previous version (before V4.0) of the toolbox: clean your SD-card before trying to install.
 - Download all files from the repository.
 This can be either as a git clone or "Download zip" from github then extract the zip.
 - Put all files and folders on an empty SD-card, preferable >1GB.
 - Put the SD-card in one of the slots of your MIB2-unit.